 Overview of Negative Correlation example

-A negative correlation is a type of statistical measure which is used to describe the relationship between two variables.
+A negative correlation is a statistical measure used to describe the relationship between two variables.
 A negative correlation happens when one variable increases when the other decreases and vice versa.
 Portfolio managers use assets with such characteristics to diversify the portfolio and decrease or mitigate the risk.

 Examples of Negative Correlation